OpenStickCommunity/Hardware/Fightstick Case/README.md

 ## Printing and Construction:

 This project is a work in progress.
 The files posted have been printed and work without issue.
-These are improvments that will be made and those files will be posted when I make them.
+There are improvements that will be made and those files will be posted when I make them.

 Please note that I am not taking on requests for other layouts at this time.
 The STLs posted can be easily edited in TinkerCAD or other programs.